Jaysi1701/Chatbot-by-PRO-TESTERS-/README.md

 ## Introduction
-Team Pro-Testers Internship Training Project
+Team Pro-Testers Intel Internship Training Project

 ### Topic
 Introduction to GenAI and Simple LLM Inference on CPU and finetuning of LLM Model to create a Custom Chatbot